Frequently Asked Questions

 - whether the ATO auditor has considered all relevant information provided in your case.

-However, the IGTO is not empowered to investigate complaints about:
+However, the IGTO is not empowered to investigate:

-However, we can best help you when you have already tried to resolve your concerns directly with the ATO or TPB.
 If you have not yet lodged a formal complaint with the ATO or TPB you can do so by contacting them directly.
-Details on how to do this is are set out here.
+Details on how to do this is set out here.

-However, there may be cases where it may be more appropriate for the IGTO to await the outcome of litigation before investigating particular ATO or TPB actions of complaint.
-For example, where the actions complained of are material to issues in contention in litigation, it would be appropriate to await the outcome of that litigation because it minimises the risk of inadvertently interfering with the Tribunal and Court’s administration of justice.
+However, it may be more appropriate for the IGTO to await the outcome of litigation before conducting an investigation of ATO or TPB actions or decisions that are the subject of the dispute.
+For example, where those actions or decisions are material to the issues in contention in litigation, it would be appropriate to await the outcome of that litigation because it minimises the risk of inadvertently interfering with the Tribunal and Court’s administration of justice.

 Also, the IGTO cannot provide you with legal advice in relation to litigation matters.
 You should seek independent legal advice if your matter is being litigated.